messier51a/CasterSimulator/README.md

 ## Overview of the Caster Simulator

 The Caster Simulator is an educational and research-oriented tool designed to partially replicate the behavior of a **Continuous Casting Machine (CCM)**.
-It simulates key components and processes rather than the entire complexity of a real CCM.
 It is not a Digital Twin but could be adapted into one.
 The simulator models key components of a CCM, tracking steel flow from the **ladle**, through the **tundish**, **mold**, and **strand**, until it is cut into finished slabs by the **torch**.

 ### Simulation Scope

-A real continuous casting machine is highly complex from a control and automation perspective.
+A real CCM is highly complex from a control and automation perspective.
 This simulator does not attempt to fully replicate the complexity of an actual CCM.
 Instead, it uses **simplified algorithms** to generate **semi-realistic data** that can be used for educational purposes, UI testing, and research into casting behavior and data visualization.

 ## Features and Components

-### Key Technical Features

-- **Live Metrics Streaming**: Provides real-time data using **InfluxDB line protocol**.
-- **Time Series Data Streaming**: Streams time series metrics to **VictoriaMetrics** for long-term analysis.
-- **REST API**: Supports structured data retrieval via API calls.

 ### Mixed Steel Tracking